-Students who are interested in any of the Program in Biology majors or the academic minors are encouraged to meet with a major advisor early in their academic career.
-It is not necessary to complete every prerequisite before declaring a major in the biological sciences.
+Students who are interested in any of the Program in Biology majors or minors are encouraged to check in with our office early in their academic careers.

 To schedule an advising appointment, please visit the Biology online scheduling site.
 U-M login is required.
 Appointments are scheduled for 30 minutes; the duration of the appointment will depend upon what the student wishes to discuss.
 Students may discuss any aspect of their academic careers!
 (NOTE: Please be advised that the first three weeks and the last three weeks of fall and winter terms are the busiest times for advising in the Program in Biology.
 During this time it may take one or two weeks to get an appointment, so plan ahead.)

 Peer Advisor Walk-in Advising